Gagging on Pacifier: 7 Possible Explanations Why It Happens

 Are Pacifiers Good for Newborns?

-In infants under one year of age, they reduce the risk of SIDS when used during sleep periods.
+In infants under one year of age, pacifiers reduce the risk of SIDS when used during sleep periods.

-While it’s a common occurrence, it is not necessary to use a pacifier for your baby.
-Some babies will shy away from pacifiers altogether, and some parents prefer that their child not have them in the first place.
+Some babies will shy away from pacifiers altogether.
+Some parents prefer that their child not have them in the first place.

 Deciding what’s best for your family and your little one is no easy task.
-Here are the pros and cons of using a pacifier:
+Here are some pros and cons of using a pacifier:

 Pros: